 Stuffy nose, a cough, facial pain and swelling, with a side dose of headache.
 Feeling tired and sleepy.
 All of these symptoms may point to the fact that, while you think you are suffering from allergies in Houston, you are actually a victim of sinusitis.

 You may have suffered with your sinuses for months or even years on and off without being aware of your diagnosis.
-Maybe you chalked it up to allergies from your pet, the weather, or just
+Maybe you chalked it up to allergies from your pet, the weather, or just an average cold.

 Your symptoms could be signs of sinusitis.

 If you are wondering if you could have sinusitis, or you have been diagnosed with it already, you most likely have questions about this condition.
 Let's dive into the signs, types, diagnosis, and treatments of sinusitis.

 Sinuses have tissue that line them, and typically a healthy sinus cavity is filled with air.
 When sinuses are introduced to irritants, the lining becomes inflamed and they can get blocked and fill with fluid.
 This moist environment is ripe for bacteria to grow and thrive.
 This infection of the sinuses is known as sinusitis.

 There are multiple factors that can bring on sinusitis.

 A deviated septum.
 The nasal septum is the part of the nose that separates it into each side.
 This is made of bone and cartilage, and can be easily damaged.
 If the nasal septum gets unbalanced or crooked, it can block your sinuses from draining properly, and result in a sinus infection.
 Many people are born with a deviated septum, and others suffer from it as a result of facial trauma.
 Either way, this is a common cause of the condition, and can tend to make it recur often.